LincolnBryant/ecsalt/README.md

 applications.

 ## Using ECSalt
-For a contrived example, we'll go through adding a system that makes a monster take damage if they are on fire.
+To demonstate how to use ECSalt, we'll go through adding a system that makes a monster take damage if they are on fire.

 ### Creating the ECS World